-Figure 2: The Eastern Himalayan Region, from Post et al (2022)
+Figure 2: The Eastern Himalayan Region, from Post et al. (2022)

 The heterogeneity of Zomia can be understood when one views it as arising from groups adapting to the agro-economic possibilities of the region, leading to cultural similarities between groups at distances over a thousand kilometers which lie at similar altitudes (Scott, 2009:18-19).
 More importantly, Scott argues that Zomia must be understood via the dialectic of state-formation in the valleys, and statelessness/resistance to statehood in the hills (p.
 19).
-The altitude and difficulty of traversing terrain determines the ease by which states may be formed or resisted, which in turn correlate with traits that define Hill and Valley societies.
+The altitude and difficulty of traversing terrain determines the ease by which states may be formed or resisted, which in turn correlate with cultural traits that define Hill and Valley societies.
 This includes (but is not limited to) their style of agriculture, their level of political organization, their total speaker population, and whether their language may be spoken by other groups.
 These variables are identified and the reasoning behind them is explored in S3.2.

 DeLancey (2014) applies this framework to the languages of the Brahmaputra drainage region, the major river system in the EHR.
-He identifies case-marking systems, like those found in Bodo-Garo languages as the creoloid type, due to their reconstructed past as the vehicular language for a large Valley state (DeLancey, 2012).
+He identifies case marking systems, like those found in Bodo-Garo languages as the creoloid type, due to their reconstructed past as the vehicular language for a large Valley state (DeLancey, 2012).
 Conversely, complex verbal paradigms such as in Kuki-Chin are related to their hill settlement, and smaller esoteric communities (called the archaic type) (DeLancey, 2014:61).
-However, DeLancey admits that not all subgroups fall into this pattern, as some hill communities display ‘simple’ case-marking profiles (such as the Tani and Naga languages), and archaic languages do not necessarily inherit the complexity of verbal agreement from Proto-Trans-Himalayan as their name may suggest, instead sometimes re-innovating it, as in the case of Kuki-Chin.
+However, DeLancey admits that not all subgroups fall into this pattern, as some hill communities display ‘simple’ case marking profiles (such as the Tani and Naga languages), and archaic languages do not necessarily inherit the complexity of verbal agreement from Proto-Trans-Himalayan as their name may suggest, instead sometimes re-innovating it, as in the case of Kuki-Chin.

 The Hill/Valley framework then, offers us a sociological framework based on ecological conditions.
-The resulting Hill and Valley societies differ in ways that are considered important for language complexity: they differ in the size and scale of their communities (Nettle, 2012, Koplenig, 2019), whether they have L2 speakers (Walkden and Breitbarth, 2019), and their political complexity (Chen et al, 2024, Gil and Shen, 2019).
+The Hill and Valley societies thus classified differ in ways that are considered important for language complexity: they differ in the size and scale of their communities (Nettle, 2012, Koplenig, 2019), whether they have L2 speakers (Walkden and Breitbarth, 2019), and in their political complexity (Chen et al., 2024, Gil and Shen, 2019).

 Study Design

-I now turn to how we may understand how the Hill/Valley framework — or rather — its associated sociogeographic factors, may account for argument coding complexity patterns in the Eastern Himalayas.
-To do this, I design a representative sample of speech communities (S3.1), identify the sociocultural variables linked to Hill/Valley cultures (S3.2), and the ecological variables that underpin them (S3.3), and lastly, I discuss the operationalization of the measures of argument coding complexity (S3.4).
+I now turn to the Hill/Valley framework, or rather its associated sociogeographic factors, which may account for argument coding complexity patterns in the Eastern Himalayas.
+To do this, I designed a representative sample of speech communities (S3.1), identified the sociocultural variables linked to Hill/Valley cultures (S3.2), and the ecological variables that underpin them (S3.3), and lastly, operationalized of the measures of argument coding complexity (S3.4).

 Sampling and Data Collection